jmfayard/code_of_conduct_dont_be_an_idiot/README.md

 Q: What about breathing?

-A: The behavior must be exclusive, or statistically correlated, to idiocy.
+A: The behavior must be exclusive to idiocy.